rauljavierre/yap/README.md

 ## HOW TO CONNECT TO THE HOST VIA SSH

-First of all, you need to get the private key (ask the developers if needed)
+First of all, you need to generate a pair of keys.
+Then, you are able to send the public key to us in order to give you access to the host.

-### Add the private key to your SSH connections and login with "ubuntu" user
+### Add the private key to your SSH connections and login

 ```
-chmod 400 ssh-key-2020-10-29.key
+chmod 400 <private-key>
-ssh-add ssh-key-2020-10-29.key
+ssh-add <private-key>
-ssh ubuntu@yapsh.tk
+ssh yapsh.tk
 ```